rmhomecouk/drivetemp/README.md

 ## drivetemp-drive-host.py

-Used to read the drivetemp values and send to MQTT
+Used to read the drivetemp values and send to MQTT Required the "drivetemp" kernel module to be loaded.

-## drivetemp-fancontrol.py
+## drivetemp-fancontrol-host.py

-Used to subscribe to the MQTT values and set the temperature for fancontrol
+Used to subscribe to the MQTT values and set the temperature for fancontrol in a txt file at /var/tmp

 ## fancontrol